About the course

 How school placements work

-St Anthony's uses all its alliance schools, together with those in nearby localities who wish to work with us.
-Most of our partnership schools have a strong Catholic ethos, but we do also have schools form the Church of England amongst our training schools.
+St Anthony's draws upon the talents and facilities of 13 good to outstanding alliance schools, together with several non-alliance schools in nearby localities.
+Most of our training partnership schools have a strong Catholic ethos, but we do also have schools from the Church of England among our training schools.

-School Placements usually begin in October.
+Full-time school placements begin in October, but trainees will be in a school two days a week form the course start.
 The first stage school, or 'host school' will give the trainee time to observe and gather evidence of effective teaching and classroom management, before allowing them when they feel ready, to teach their first core subject lessons.

-The Second stage placement begins toward the end of November, and allows trainee to move to a new school, known as the 'home school').
+The second stage placement begins toward the end of November, and allows the trainee to move to a new school, known as the 'home school'.
 The home school will also be used for their third placement when the trainee moves to their preferred year group.
-During their time at their home school, trainees will teach more regularly, eventually allowing them to effectively 'take-over' the class for a high proportion of their time in school.
+During their time at their home school, the trainee will teach more regularly, eventually taking charge of the class for a high proportion of their time in school.

 During school placement, trainees will also receive CPD training in a variety of other schools within our alliance, which will build up their range of subject knowledge.